Sales Tax Fairness

 NRF Advocates for Sales Tax Fairness

 With one party now in control of both chambers of Congress, NRF and other supporters hope 2015 might be the year the House and Senate can finally reach agreement on sales tax legislation.
 House Judiciary Committee Chairman Robert Goodlatte, R-Va., is reportedly drafting a bill for introduction.
 And House Oversight and Government Reform Committee Chairman Jason Chaffetz, R-Utah, plans a measure of his own, saying it would be “palatable to both sides of the aisle.”

 The Goodlatte and Chaffetz efforts would build on progress seen during the previous session of Congress.
 In 2013, the Senate passed the Marketplace Fairness Act, a bi-partisan measure sponsored by Senator Michael Enzi, R-Wyo., that would allow states to require online sellers to collect sales tax the same as local stores regardless of whether they have a physical presence.
-But the measure died in the House, where Goodlatte released principals to be included in sales tax legislation and held a hearing but never introduced a bill or scheduled a vote.
+But the measure died in the House, where Goodlatte released principles to be included in sales tax legislation and held a hearing but never introduced a bill or scheduled a vote.

 Enzi, meanwhile, has reintroduced the Marketplace Fairness Act for the 2015-2016 session of Congress.